 “You basically feel nonspecific flu-like stuff,” Dr. Jennifer Lyons, chief of the Division of Neurological Infections and Inflammatory Diseases at Brigham and Women’s Hospital in Boston told CNN.
 “Maybe you have a little rash on your skin, but almost certainly, you’ll have a fever and the headache.”

-There is currently no treatment for the virus.
-It kills around 10% of people who become sick.
+There is currently no treatment for the virus that kills around 10% of people who become sick.
 Half are left with permanent neurological problems.
 Symptoms can include, vomiting, weakness, confusion, seizures and memory loss.
-Contact local health officials ASAP if you feel you may have this.

 Ticks live in grassy, brushy, or wooded areas, or even on animals but you can get ticks in your own backyard.
 So before heading outdoors, treat clothing and gear with repellent.
 While outside, avoid wooded and brushy areas with high grass.
 Walk in the center of all trails.
 After you come indoors check your clothing for ticks.
 Throw clothes in the dryer on high heat for 10 minutes.
 If clothes need washing, do it in HOT WATER to kill any ticks.